• LAUNCH YOUR DREAM

 Finding Happiness in Being with Children

-Last week was a rare treat, as all of my siblings were together, along with my niece and nephew.
-We were trying to remember the last time we all gathered, and we think it was about four years ago.
+It was a rare treat, as all of my siblings were together at the house too.
+We were trying to remember the last time we gathered, thinking it was about four years ago.

 My youngest sister, Margaret, lives on an organic farm in Montana, and we generally only get to see her once or twice a year.
-My middle sister, Carrie, the mother of my beautiful niece and nephew, most often lives abroad, so we usually only get to see her and the kids once or twice year as well.
+My middle sister, Carrie, the mother of my beautiful niece and nephew, most often lives abroad, so we usually only get to see her and the kids once or twice a year.

 “Everywhere you go, I go!” she said during this trip.
-I really don’t mind being followed around by an adorable little blonde angel who wants to be just like me, and to do what I do.
+I don’t mind being followed by an adorable little blonde angel who wants to be just like me and do what I do.

 Adventures with the Littles!

-Being on the Jersey shore, just one block from the bay and four from the ocean in Longport, New Jersey, of course meant that my “adventures with the littles” included lots of beach time.
+Being on the Jersey shore, just one block from the bay and four from the ocean in Longport, New Jersey, meant that my “adventures with the littles” included lots of beach time.

-Being near the ocean always make me feel more peaceful, and makes me feel like everything will be handed.
+Being near the ocean always makes me feel more peaceful and makes me feel like everything will be handed down.
 No problem is too big, and I can always reclaim my sense of inner peace.

 During this beach trip, the littles buried Margaret in sand up to her chest one day, calling her a “mermaid” with one giant tail made of sand.
 They built sand castles that Nico just as quickly knocked down.

-The “big kids,” i.e. Carrie, Margaret, Michael, Shanti and I, as well as my Mom, were content to sit things out and to just lounge in the beach chairs.
+The “big kids,” i.e., Carrie, Margaret, Michael, Shanti, me, and my Mom, were content to sit things out and just lounge in the beach chairs.
 Going to the beach at 4 or 5 p.m. means the air temperature has dropped, and without the bright sun to warm you up as it will at midday, one has less incentive to want to go into the water.

-This time around, I played with the kids, lounged in the beach chairs, and went for walks down to the rock jetty at the far end of Longport, NJ with my sisters.
+I played with the kids this time, lounged in the beach chairs, and walked down to the rock jetty with my sisters at the far end of Longport, NJ.
+The beach visits were relaxing and fun; seeing the children enjoying the ocean and sand is always entertaining.

 A Weekend in Philadelphia

+Over the weekend, we headed to Philadelphia to enjoy the sights and activities there.
+Philly is a great city with beautiful historic architecture and many parks, arts, and cultural activities.
 It is also a “foodie” city, and everyone in my family loves food.
-My father is a gourmand, and generally plans his vacations around “three squares,” or having three square meals a day.
+My father is a gourmand and generally plans his vacations around “three squares,” or having three square meals daily.

-He always researches the best restaurants in an area, finding out what is well-recommended and Zagat rated.
+He continuously researches the best restaurants in an area, finding out what is well-recommended and Zagat-rated.

 Before they brought out the mezze plates, the servers first brought a smorgasbord of cold salads, ranging from green beans in a spicy tomato sauce to carrots with mint to tabouli.
 We also tried the Turkish hummus, which was served hot with melted butter drizzled on top.
 It was outrageously delicious!